Server configuration properties

 - Base URL, which SCGI client will handle the request if the request URL begins with it.
 If not specified, the SCGI client will be inactive.
 Default: None

-- fcgiScriptExtensions (Array<String>; fcgi module; Project Karpacz 0.6.0 and newer)
+- fcgiScriptExtensions (Array<String>; fcgi module)

 - FastCGI script extensions, which will be handled via FastCGI handler outside the specified FastCGI path.
 Default: None